one-dark/vscode-one-dark-theme/README.md

 ## Thanks 🙏

-- Thanks to @binaryify for his work on the theme this project was originally based on.
+- Thanks to [Binaryify](https://github.com/Binaryify) for his work on the theme this project was originally based on.
 - Thanks to [VS Code Nebula Theme](https://github.com/eating-coleslaw/vscode-nebula-theme) for being a great example of how to build a VS Code theme using configuration settings.

 ## Contributors ✨